 The practical risks associated with consuming meat from a living animal should not be disregarded, despite the many complexities and nuances surrounding the moral principles governing its appropriate slaughter.
 According to the Torah, this ethical guideline, known as "ever min hachai" or "limb/part from the living", is derived from Genesis 9:4.

-TMC employs widely accepted academic sources and abstract reasoning to delve into the topic of moral behavior, considering observable and measurable data.
+TMC is a non-Jewish organization that employs widely accepted academic sources and abstract reasoning to delve into the topic of moral behavior, considering observable and measurable data.
 We also incorporate traditional Jewish knowledge on moral conduct due to its extensive wealth of philosophical wisdom, as symbolized in our logo.

 Our ultimate objective is to offer guidance for achieving a happier and more fulfilled life through the embrace of moral living, irrespective of whether one is already familiar with it or just discovering it.
 Live morally.